Francis Ebejer

+Francis Ebejer (28 August 1925, Dingli — 10 June 1993, St Julian's) was a Maltese dramatist, novelist and playwright.
+He is regarded as one of the most influential writers in Maltese history, inspiring generations of writers beyond his death.
+Some of his most notable works include Il-Vaganzi tas-Sajf (1962), Boulevard (1964), Menz (1967), Requiem For A Malta Fascist (1980), Il-Ħadd fuq il-Bejt (1964).

 Biography

 Ebejer studied medicine at the University of Malta between 1942 and 1943 before abandoning the course to work as an English-Italian interpreter with the 8th Army of the British Forces in Tripolitania, North Africa (1943–44).
 After the war he became a teacher in England.
-Upon completion of St Mary's Training College, Strawberry Hill, Twickenham (1948–50), he was appointed a primary school head teacher in Malta, a post he held till 1977.
+Upon completion of St Mary's Training College, Strawberry Hill, Twickenham (1948–50), he was appointed a primary school headmaster in Malta, a post he held till 1977.

 Ebejer wrote seven full-length novels in English, and another one in Maltese, all published.
 His final novel, The Maltese Baron and I Lucian was published in 2002, nine years after the author's death.
 Other novels by Ebejer include A Wreath of Maltese Innocents (1958), Wild Spell of Summer (1968), In the Eye of the Sun (1969), Come Again in Spring: Requiem for a Malta Fascist (1980), and Leap of Malta Dolphins (1982).
 He wrote the Maltese rumanzett entitled Il-Ħarsa ta' Rużann.
 Several university students have written their theses for laureateships and doctorates in English on his works.

 Ebejer was the leading Maltese dramatist of the second half of the 20th century, having written over fifty plays, the majority in Maltese, for the stage, television and radio, several of them recipients of literary and dramatic awards.
-In the 1950s he wrote mostly for the radio, the sixties and the seventies saw the more mature Ebejer producing most of his stageplays for Malta's National Theatre, the Manoel Theatre in Valletta.
-His three great works, Vaganzi tas-Sajf (1962, Summer holidays), Boulevard (1964), and Menz (1967) were a great success.
+In the 1950s he wrote mostly for the radio, the sixties and the seventies saw the more mature Ebejer producing most of his stage plays for Malta's National Theatre, the Manoel Theatre in Valletta.

+Ebejer had three children: Frank, Mary Jane and, later, Damian.
+Damian went on to become an artistic and a poet.
+Frank died in a road accident in Hampshire in 1972 at the age of twenty-two.
+Around this time he wrote Vum-Barala-Zungaré (1973), a play often noted for its critical view of divine providence, although Ebejer consistently rejected claims that he had lost his faith.
+In later years, after visiting his brother, a bishop in Brazil, he returned to a practising Catholic.
+He subsequently contributed weekly articles to a local newspaper, in which he argued for the authenticity of the Turin Shroud.

+On 10 June 1993, Francis Ebejer died at the age of 67.
+He passed away at his home in Swieqi.
+His funeral in Ħad-Dingli was attended by members of Parliament, actors, theatre producers and publishers.
+He is buried in the Ħad-Dingli cemetery.